 Although often unrecognizable to the average citizen, the streets within Marion County are maintained and operated by different agencies, namely FDOT, Marion County, the cities, and private entities such as homeowners' associations and other development interests.
 While crashes may occur in specific geographic locations, the ownership and maintenance of a roadway may vary.
 Approximately 65% of the KSI crashes occurred on roadways within unincorporated Marion County.
 Roadways within the City of Ocala accounted for approximately 32% of the KSI crashes.
-Evaluating the location of crashes by maintaining jurisdiction of the roadway shows that nearly half of the KSI crashes occurred along State (FDOT) maintained roadways and approximately 37% of the KSI crashes occurred along County maintained roadways.
+Evaluating the location of crashes by maintaining jurisdiction of the roadway shows that nearly half of the KSI crashes occurred along State (FDOT) maintained roadways.
 These statistics stress the importance of collaboration to address KSI crashes throughout the region.